frontben-ch/frontben-ch.github.io/_posts/2019-05-25-we-ll-make-it-in-a-canter.md

 despite emissions reductions in the energy sector due to increased household uptake of solar power and retirement of ageing coal-fired power-stations.

 All this will, in all likelihood, mean an increased focus on emissions reduction in the transport and agricultural sectors unless - which is highly unlikely with the current government - an even more aggressive reduction in the power generation sector is undertaken.
-I wonder if the electorate in regional Australia is even aware of the impact this could have on them - would they have abandoned Labour as they did at the last election knowing this?
+I wonder if the electorate in regional Australia is even aware of the impact this could have on them...
+Knowing this would they have abandoned Labour, as they did, at the last election?